 Thursday 23rd July

-The FAR Potato R & D Session: – This was run by FAR on the 23rd July during the 2nd day of the FAR 2015 Conference.
+The FAR Potato R & D Session: (Run by FAR on the 23rd July during the 2nd day of the FAR 2015 Conference.)

 This session featured: